-Measurable Goal(s) Including dates and numeric measures, as previously submitted Status: Including dates and numeric measures Changes proposed to BMP and/or Measurable Goal?
+Measurable Goal(s) Including dates and numeric measures, as previously submitted Status: Including dates and numeric measures Changes proposed to BMP and/ or Measurable Goal?
 (Yes/No).
 If yes, provide information on proposed changes and rationale.
 2.6.7 - Ensure all newly installed post-construction stormwater control measures are working as designed prior to closing out contracts.
-Stormwater control measures are included in the NOT inspection process.
-Control measures which are not operating properly are addressed through the warranty process.
-No. 2.6.8 - Upon closeout of new construction projects, include maintenance requirements for newly installed permanent post-construction stormwater control measures into a long-term maintenance plan (e.g., the recurring work program).
+Post-construction stormwater control measures are included in the NOT inspection process.
+Control measures not operating properly are addressed through the warranty process.
+No 2.6.8 - Upon closeout of new construction projects, include maintenance requirements for newly installed permanent post-construction stormwater control measures into a long-term maintenance plan (e.g., the recurring work program).
 Newly installed permanent post- construction stormwater control measures are added to the base operations contractor's technical exhibit for long-term maintenance.
 The technical exhibit is updated annually.
-No. 2.6.9 - Ensure that permanent post-construction stormwater control measures are included in Stormwater control measures are part of the NOT inspection process.
-Control measures which No.

-any applicable warranty reviews. are not operating properly are

-addressed through the warranty

-process.
+Upon inspection of control measure, service orders are submitted for general maintenance and repairs No 2.6.9 - Ensure that permanent post-construction stormwater control measures are included in any applicable warranty reviews Stormwater control measures are part of the NOT inspection process.
+Control measures which are not operating properly are addressed through the warranty process.
+The warranty process is part of the contract language for projects constructed by outside contractors and not DPW or USACE directly.
+The warranty period last for 1 year after the project closeout.
+The warranty covers functionality of permanent control measures and methods of final stabilization.
+When the warranty period expires and concerns arise, the maintenance work is submitted through the Army Maintenance Online portal and the on site contracted maintenance organization is tasks to perform this maintenance In some cases, the SWPPP Administrator for the project is a third party contractor and will have an additional warranty agreement with the general contractor for the project.
+No

-Post-construction Stormwater Management in New Development and Redevelopment (continued)
+Post-Construction Stormwater management in New Development and Redevelopment (continued)